wantsui/hiring-engineers/answers.md

 ## Visualizing Data

   1. The code I wrote for the three charts in the Timeboard is in the ```custom_timeboard.rb``` file.
-There were no settings in the timeboard for 5 minutes, so instead I used 4 hours.
+There were no settings in the timeboard for 5 minutes, so instead I used 4 hours in my Timeboard.
     For convenience, here's the code in its entirety:

     # Custom Metric Dashboard